 Elizabeth has a wealth of experience as a former civil servant in both the UK and Scottish Governments.
 Elizabeth has worked at a senior level in both the public and private sectors across a range of industries, including the UK Treasury and the Scottish Government Health Department.

-Philippa is a qualified accountant and is a Corporate Tax Director at the top four firm KPMG.
-She has extensive accountancy and finance experience and has been Bliss’ Treasurer since September 2014.
+Philippa is a qualified accountant and is a Corporate Tax Director at the top four firm KPMG, as well as being the Head of South Yorkshire Region.
 Philippa is based in Yorkshire, and is also the mum of a premature baby herself.

 Sarah sits on the Board of Cancer Research UK, as Executive Director of Policy and Information, with responsibility for the charity’s advocacy, press, information and patient engagement functions.